Jojoba Oil

 What research says

 Research on jojoba oil includes studies of its wax ester composition, oxidative stability, and skin compatibility.
-Some dermatological literature discusses its non-comedogenic reputation and its similarity to the skin's own sebum.
-However, most available research is small-scale or focused on formulation science rather than large clinical trials.
-Evidence summaries note that while the physicochemical profile is well-characterized, clinical evidence for specific outcomes remains limited.
+Some dermatological literature discusses its non-comedogenic reputation and its similarity to the skin's own sebum, framing it as a model substance for studying how topical carrier materials behave on the skin surface.

 Safety & interactions